-The second leg of the DSWD poverty alleviation programme is the "Kapit Bisig Laban sa Kahirapan Comprehensive and Integrated Delivery of Social Services" (Kalahi-CIDSS).
+The second leg of the DSWD poverty alleviation programme is the "Kapit Bisig Laban sa Kahirapan Comprehensive and Integrated Delivery of Social Services" (KALAHI-CIDSS).
 Under this programme, the government finances, on a competitive basis, infrastructure programmes identified by communities as a priority (Bautista, 2006).
 During the construction stage, the community themselves become the labourers and are thus paid for their services.
-It has benefited over one million households in 184 municipalities with an investment cost of almost \$200 million (IBRD, 2011; United Nations, 2010).
+It has benefitted over one million households in 184 municipalities with an investment cost of almost \$200 million (IBRD, 2011; United Nations, 2010).
 While the programme improves the areas where projects are approved, it discriminates against communities who do not know how to package projects for funding (Labonne and Chase, 2007).

-Finally, the third leg is the Self-Employment Assistance - Kaunlaran (SEA-K), which is an enterprise development financing facility available to individuals who normally engage in small businesses (Formoso, 2011).
-The National Economic and Development Authority (2011) expect this to be rolled out to fifty-three of the eighty-two provinces in the country.
+Finally, the third leg of is the Self-Employment Assistance - Kaunlaran.
+It is an enterprise development financing facility available to individuals who normally engage in small businesses (Formoso, 2011).
+The National Economic and Development Authority (2011) expect this to be rolled out 53 out of the 82 provinces in the country.